banisirohi/ROR_App/README.md

 # README

-* This applicaction captures financial data using a web service and report on it.
+* This application captures financial data using a web service and report on it.

 * Ruby version: ruby 2.4.0